-(1) Salary and bonus amounts include amounts deferred by executive officers pursuant to a non-qualified deferred compensation plan available to selected executive officers.
+- (1) Salary and bonus amounts include amounts deferred by executive officers pursuant to a non-qualified deferred compensation plan available to selected executive officers.
 Under such deferred compensation plan, selected employees may elect to defer a portion of their compensation.
 Amounts deferred are immediately vested and invested in individually directed investment accounts.
-Earnings on such investment accounts, which are maintained by a Trustee, accrue to the benefit of the individual.

-The Company has not granted and does not currently grant Stock Appreciation Rights ('SARs').
-The option share amounts presented have been adjusted for stock dividends.
-(2)

-Represents payments of directors' fees.
+Earnings on such investment accounts, which are maintained by a Trustee, accrue to the benefit of the individual. - (2) The Company has not granted and does not currently grant Stock Appreciation Rights ("SARs").
+The option share amounts presented have been adjusted for stock dividends. - (3) Represents a special \$300,000 cash incentive payment awarded from the proceeds of the sale of MediTek Health Corporation and the payment of directors' fees totaling \$26,697.

-(3) (4) Includes life insurance premiums paid by the Company of \$18,750 in fiscal years 1995, 1994 and 1993.
-Amount also includes Company contributions to his HEICO Savings and Investment Plan account of \$9,120 in fiscal year 1995, \$7,620 in fiscal year 1994 and \$9,074 in fiscal year 1993.
+- (4) Represents payments of directors' fees. - (5) Represents a special cash incentive payment awarded from the proceeds of the sale of MediTek Health Corporation. - (6) Represents a special \$50,000 cash incentive payment awarded from the proceeds of sale of MediTek Health Corporation and the payment of directors' fees totaling \$23,697. - (7) Represents a special \$150,000 cash incentive payment awarded from the proceeds of the sale of MediTek Health Corporation and the payment of directors' fees totaling \$7,500. - (8) Includes annual life insurance premiums paid by the Company of \$18,750 in fiscal years 1996, 1995 and 1994.
+Amount also includes Company contributions to his HEICO Savings and Investment Plan account of \$10,750 in fiscal year 1996, \$9,120 in fiscal year 1995 and \$7,620 in fiscal year 1994.
 Prior to receiving a portion of the Company contributions under such Plan, Mr. Mendelson contributed, in cash, twice the amount that he received in stock.
+Participation in the HEICO Savings and Investment Plan is available to nearly all employees of the Company. - (9) Represents Company contributions to the HEICO Savings and Investment Plan account of the named executive.
+Prior to receiving a portion of the Company contributions under such Plan, each named executive contributed, in cash, twice the amount that he received in HEICO stock.
 Participation in the HEICO Savings and Investment Plan is available to nearly all employees of the Company.

-- (5) Represents Company contributions to the HEICO Savings and Investment Plan account of the named executive.
-Prior to receiving a portion of the Company contributions under such Plan, each named executive contributed, in cash, twice the amount that he received in HEICO stock.
-Participation in the HEICO Savings and Investment Plan is available to nearly all employees of the Company. - (6) Mr. Reum was employed by the Company during fiscal 1994.
-Prior to his employment, he provided services to the Company on a consulting basis. - (7) Includes Company contributions to his HEICO Savings and Investment Plan account of \$1,610, \$46,500 of consulting fees for services performed prior to his employment and \$26,826 of reimbursed relocation expenses.
+(10) Includes Company contributions to the HEICO Savings and Investment Plan account of the named executive of \$1,610, \$46,500 of consulting fees for services performed prior to employment of the named executive and \$26,826 of reimbursed relocation expenses.